adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 blog and you can always drop an email for me directly or info@graphity.org

 What are your thoughts on this - let's talk in comments!

+P.S.
+This essay wouldn't be real without some help and feedback from:
+Martynas, Aleksandras, Aurelijus, James and Adomas.
+Huge thanks, guys!